 - How many hours of training will be required for your employee/team to learn how to use it?

-- Is it reliable, or will your system admin spend a ton of time validating accuracy?
+- Is it reliable or will your system admin spend a ton of time validating accuracy?

 FERPA, COPPA, CSPC Certifications

 Choosing a CASB vendor that is independently certified in these areas means that schools can feel confident in partnering with a vendor that takes student privacy seriously.
-It also means that vendor’s technology has been thoroughly and rigorously vetted by an independent organization to ensure it meets the highest standards of security and compliance.
+It also means that the vendor’s technology has been thoroughly and rigorously vetted by an independent organization to ensure it meets the highest standards of security and compliance.

 Some CASB vendors will sell a license at a relatively low price — sometimes simply “throwing in” cloud security as part of a broader package.
 This type of deal can be tempting, but how good is a platform that nobody on your team understands how to use?

-Remember, when it comes to securing your sensitive, regulated information in the cloud, it’s not just about checking a box and saying you tried to do it.
-It’s about securing the well-being and financial futures of your organization, employees, students, and customers.
+Remember, when it comes to securing your sensitive regulated information in the cloud, it’s not just about checking a box and saying you tried to do it.
+It’s about securing the well-being and financial futures of your district, employees, students, and community.